Licensed Mental Health Counselor

 In my practice, I like to work with people who are neurodivergent – for example, with ADHD, or autism-spectrum disorder, or sensory processing disorder.
 I like the term neurodivergent because it means that we can celebrate the interesting ways you see the world and interact with it.
 We can acknowledge that in a predominately neurotypical world it can feel like there’s a disconnect; you may not always have the language or knowledge to do things the way you see other people doing it.
 Sometimes growth is about learning to fit into your environment, but it can also be about how to make your environment fit for you.
 In therapy, I don’t want you to feel you have to fit yourself into a neurotypical mold.
 If there are places where it’s hard to navigate the world, I want this to be a place where you feel comfortable learning strategies or tools to navigate it, while also learning how to feel good about who you are right now.

 Embarking on a journey of knowing yourself is a very vulnerable thing, but it’s also a very brave thing.
 However you approach that process, it’s okay.
 Everyone has their own unique journey — therapy is about dropping the shoulds and connecting more authentically with yourself.
 It’s scary and exciting and it creates a depth of living that lasts even after you’re done with therapy.
 I hope we can walk together on your path.

 I am a licensed mental health counselor (# LH61049266).

-Cate offers individual counseling (not couples).
-She sees adults 18+.
+Codi offers individual counseling (not couples).
+They see adults 18+.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.